afeique/compyler/readme.md

 # Webpage2html: Python 3

-The is a Python 3 conversion of [zTrix's webpage2html](https://github.com/zTrix/webpage2html).
-Instructions on performing the port are provided below: even if this fork lags master by a few commits, it should be easy for someone else to get the latest master and re-convert!
+An attempt at a Python 3 conversion of [zTrix's webpage2html](https://github.com/zTrix/webpage2html).
+Instructions on performing the port are provided below.
+This conversion _seemed_ to work, but it is not extensively tested.
+I began to run into issues with the converted version.

 ## Conversion Process